 Shall extend the applicability of the interim document for an additional 90 days.

-The extension can be renewed more than once, but a good faith effort must be made to develop a permanent replacement under these Procedures.
+The extension can be renewed more than once, but a good-faith effort must be made to develop a permanent replacement under these Procedures.

 If a SAR is submitted, the interim RRS or CRT shall remain in effect until the permanent replacement RRS or CRT becomes effective.